Irrelevxnce/EUTech-Assignment-3/README.md

    Allows the user to export the entire inventory to a PDF file named MostRecentReport.pdf, which is stored in the Documents folder.

 ### Code Details
 Written 100% in Java.
 User Interface built using Java Swing.
 Database created using Apache Derby.
-Made by Irrelevxnce.